-- Performance for mental health related indicators was comparable to the local and national average: - 88% of patients diagnosed with dementia had a recorded review in a face to face meeting in the last 12 months (CCG average 86%, national average 84%).The exception reporting rate was 5%. - 97% of patients with schizophrenia, bipolar affective disorder and other psychoses had their alcohol consumption recorded in the preceding 12 months (CCG average 92%, national average 90%).
-The exception reporting rate was 9%. - 95% of patients with schizophrenia, bipolar affective disorder and other psychoses had a comprehensive, agreed care plan recorded in the last 12 months (CCG average 93%, national average 88%).The exception reporting rate was 11%. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia.
+- · Performance for mental health related indicators was comparable to the local and national average: - 94% of patients diagnosed with dementia had a recorded review in a face to face meeting in the last 12 months (CCG average 86%, national average 84%).
+The exception reporting rate was 14%. - 94% of patients with schizophrenia, bipolar affective disorder and other psychoses had their alcohol consumption recorded in the preceding 12 months (CCG average 92%, national average 90%).
+The exception reporting rate was 8%. - 92% of patients with schizophrenia, bipolar affective disorder and other psychoses had a comprehensive, agreed care plan recorded in the last 12 months (CCG average 93%, national average 88%).
+The exception reporting rate was 14%.

-- The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.
+- The practice during the inspection said that the exception reporting for mental health was high as some patients had been hospitalised, therefore, they were unable to return to the practice for regular reviews. - The practice regularly worked with multi-disciplinary teams in the case management of patients experiencing poor mental health, including those with dementia. - The practice carried out advance care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - The practice had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support patients with mental health needs and dementia.